The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’ve switched the target version to unplanned until I get more info back or can reproduce the issue, and will make a target decision then.

-#9 Updated by Nigel Kersten over 4 years ago
+#9 Updated by Nigel Kersten almost 5 years ago

 To clarify, I feel like there might be a cluster of issues around replacing an existing plist, where the original job is loaded and has completely different characteristics to the new plist, but I haven’t had the time to go through all the possible permutations.